gsa-oes/office-of-evaluation-sciences/pages/apply.md

 * Advanced statistical skills, including experience handling large administrative data sets.

+Fellowship start and end dates will be discussed in more detail with finalists on a case-by-case basis.

 Applicants do not need to be U.S. citizens.

 ### Fellowship Details